Research into Language Difficulty

 Coming Soon

-An open CEFR.AI API and third-party app directory are in development so external teams can build language products powered by CEFR.AI scoring and calibration.
+An open API and app directory are coming soon so teams can build language products on CEFR.AI scoring.

 Frameworks we Trust